Grow Ecommerce Profitability by Using this Customer Profitability Matrix

 We recently explored the shift that’s underway among ecommerce businesses—from a strategy centered around customer acquisition to a strategic focus on driving profitability among existing customers.
 Today, we’re going to explore another topic outlined in our recently published whitepaper, Three Investments to Drive Ecommerce Growth: how rising customer acquisition costs are taking a huge bite out of ecommerce profitability and how to deal with that.

-According to new research, losses from sales to new customers have become grown 3x over the past decade.
+According to new research, losses from sales to new customers –this is, the difference between the amount of each sale and the cost of acquiring the customer– have grown 3x over the past decade.
 And, since customer acquisition costs have also risen significantly during this period, brands and retailers have started to look more closely at their margins.
 That combination drove us to new times: the Era of Profitability.

 We’re living in an Era of Profitability

 Merchants have experienced three different eras of commerce in just the last five years:

 1. Era of the Old Normal: Before COVID-19, ecommerce was predictable yet often considered an afterthought with inadequate funding and staff.